Telenav/kivakit/kivakit-application/README.md

 #### 2. Create the Application Entrypoint &nbsp; &nbsp; <img src="https://telenav.github.io/telenav-assets/images/icons/rocket-32.png" srcset="https://telenav.github.io/telenav-assets/images/icons/rocket-32-2x.png 2x"/>

 The method onRun() is called once command line switches are parsed.
-At this point many convenient methods in the _Application_ base class will work.
-See _Application.java_ for detailed javadoc on these methods.
+At this point many convenient methods in the `Application` base class will work.
+See `Application.java` for detailed Javadoc on these methods.

-In our example, we retrieve the input file with the _argument(ArgumentParser)_ method, and we determine if we should show the file size with _get(SwitchParser)_.
-Notice that the method _information(String message, Object... arguments)_ is being used.
-This is because _Application_ is a _BaseRepeater_ and so it inherits all the useful methods for broadcasting and listening to messages.
+In our example, we retrieve the input file with the `argument(ArgumentParser)` method, and we determine if we should show the file size with `get(SwitchParser)`.
+Notice that the method `information(String message, Object... arguments)` is being used.
+This is because `Application` is a `BaseRepeater` and so it inherits all the useful methods for broadcasting and listening to messages.

     public class LineCountApplication extends Application
     {